gajajarosz/hidden-structure/README.txt

 \\While count < 50 is the bit in POEM where sample size is set for online

-\\TODO: add grammar sample size, remove sample size for online and batch (because batch walks through all data) GRAMMAR SAMPLE SIZE
+\\TODO: remove sample size for online and batch (because batch walks through all data) GRAMMAR SAMPLE SIZE
 -this is the number of times that a grammar is sampled during each round of learning
+- reasonable values are 50-1000

 ITERATIONS\\TODO: figure out difference for batch and online
 - this the number of passes through the data for batch algorithms and the number of times individual data forms are processed for online algorithms